chxrlix/Blimbus-Game-Obsidian-Board/Game Script/Chapter 1/Blimbening Intro.md

 Scene ID: 1.1.1

-**START OF SCENE
+**START OF CHAPTER**

-(We open on a bright sky in perpetual early sunset, clouds strewn about a beaming sun.
+(We open on a bright blue sky, clouds strewn about a beaming sun.
 There is small lush ambiance featuring swaying foliage and the chirping of small animals.
 The camera pans down to a birds eye view of Jimple City, block zooming onto a small street, further to a small house, then to a floor view of the front door of the house.)

 (B starts to fade in)